Brock men’s basketball prepare for biggest basketball game in Niagara history at the Meridian Centre

-From Kissi’s first year, to bringing in Elgadi and then Simpson, the Brock basketball program is back to what it has been known for.
+From Kissi’s first year, to bringing in Elgadi followed by Simpson, the Brock basketball program is back to what it has been known for.
 Beginning the 2015-16 season nationally ranked at number four, the men are on their way to a great turnaround season as together the three men have been able to bring more talent and depth onto the roster.

 “It makes it way easier to recruit,” said Elgadi on being back-to-back Rookie of the Years.
 “It lets young players know that our coach knows what he’s doing and he knows what he’s talking about.
 He told me he saw something in me, and he told Simpson the same thing.”

 Not only is this program expected to win its division and make the playoffs this year, it has the chance to make some big noise once the playoffs begin.
 It’s still early in the season, but things look bright for the program’s future.